sprtkd/someCCodes/README.md

 # someCCodes

-These are basic c codes written by me
+These are basic c codes written by me in our lab, IIEST, Shibpur